 IT STARTED WITH ONE DOG – MWD HOWARD

 We started out as a small group of 5 civilians who met on Facebook while trying to help a handler reunite with his dog.
 There were four of us in the United States, and one in Australia.
 As time has gone by and the need for research has diminished, our numbers have as well.
 A number of handlers and their family members do assist as needed.
 Our time has always been on a volunteer basis, and we do not accept funding for our efforts.
 We aren’t controlled by governing boards or fundraising.
-Justice is what we seek – these brave handlers and military working dogs (MWDs) deserve to be reunited and those who wronged them will be held responsible.
+Our initial focus was reuniting Army handlers with their military working dogs, and later led to further investigation so that those responsible for the mishandling would be held accountable.

 In addition to helping former Army handlers find their Tactical Explosive Detector (TEDD) military working dogs, we are also helping former Marine handlers find their Improvised Explosive Device Detector (IDD) dogs.